mikemag/MonkeyCAM/README.md

 MonkeyCAM currently depends on the following packages:

-* GCC 4.8.1.
+* Up thru 953fe71b, GCC 4.8.1.
 See http://gcc.gnu.org/ or install via something like Ports.
+I'll ressurect the GCC build once I start deploying on AWS.
+* Currently, builds on MacOS X Mavericks with the system compiler.
 * CMake 2.8.
 See http://www.cmake.org/ or install via something like Ports.
 * Boost 1.54.0.
 See http://www.boost.org/ or install via something like Ports.
 * Clipper 5.1.6.
 See